Malynda Hale

 and gay.

 And you'd think there would be like a lot of writing about that if somebody had a problem with it then.
+And there just isn't.

 Sure.

 And I think also what people fail to realize is that we have language for things now that we didn't have back then.
+And that's what progression is, right?

-So when it comes to identity, when it comes to race, understanding race, when it's coming to understanding status, whatever the case may be, you know, there may not have been proper language to describe it back then, but we have that now.
+So when it comes to to identity, when it comes to race, understanding race, when it's coming to understanding status, whatever the case may be, you know, there may not have been proper language to describe it back then, but we have that now.

-So it's interesting because I do, and this is going to come as a shock to a lot of people, I do watch Fox News a lot because I think it's important to see what the other side is saying so you can understand because I don't think you can properly refute things if you don't know exactly what's being said.
+I do watch Fox News a lot because I think it's important to see what the other side is saying so you can understand because I don't think you can properly refute things if you don't know exactly what's being said.

 But if I were in the middle of America and only watched Fox News, I would probably think that every single human being I came across was trans because that's how they are talking about it.

 Ad nauseam, you would think that that is an issue.
+But here's the thing.

-We just didn't necessarily necessarily have the language for it.
+Trans people have always existed.
+We just didn't necessarily have the language for it.

-And now, because we have the language and because people are more accepting of it, they're making it seem like it's this big deal and it came out of nowhere.
+And now because we have the language and because people are more accepting of it, they're making it seem like it's this big deal and it came out of nowhere.
+Same with autism, right?

 Autism has been around for forever.
+We now have the language to understand neurodivergence.

-We now have the language to understand neurodivergence, we have the language to understand different diagnoses.
+We have the language to understand different diagnoses.

-And it's not that, it's that we have the language and the knowledge to now understand and accept and be empathetic towards different identities and different just different ways of life.
+It's that we have the language and the knowledge to now understand and accept and be empathetic towards different identities and different

-I feel like as so long as we still can't get that right on race, we're going to have a hard time with any of these other issues.
+we're going to have a hard time with any of these other issues.
+Yeah.

 You know, if you can't convince a Christian that there's active racism